 If you plan on controlling multiple radios with your Mini order one Radio I/O module for each radio.
 They can be found on the order form.

-NOTE: The Mini does not use Ethernet to control the Radio I/O boxes.
-DO NOT connect the Mini or its Radio I/O modules to an Ethernet system!
+NOTE: The Mini does not use Ethernet to control the Radio I/O modules.
+DO NOT connect the Mini or its Radio I/O modules to an Ethernet router or switch!